alissawilliams/pleiotropy_Drosophila/README.txt

 one_to_one.R:
 Script for determining copy number of genes
 Uses (modified) table of orthologs from FlyBase plus a list of genes of interest to determine which of those genes have one-to-one orthologs across all species of interest.
 File names are hardcoded.
 Could be modified for different files/formats.

+raw_counts.py:
+Script to get raw variant counts from dsimDmelSites.tab.
+Based on code provided in Jupyter notebook at https://nbviewer.org/github/jmurga/iMKTData/blob/master/notebooks/dmelProteins.ipynb.

+summed_sfs.py:
+Script used to take individual gene SFS and make tables full of SFS and gene IDs in the same order.

+summed_sfs_v2.R:
+Script to take SFS files for each gene in each class and sum them into a single SFS.
+Also does bootstrapping.